by Texas Homesteader ~

 It’s a simple process and it’s eliminated food waste.
 Plus once again I’ve made for myself a product I used to have to buy.

-After that delicious chicken is enjoyed for supper and the carcass is picked clean, the bones and trimmings are set aside.
+After that delicious Homemade Chicken is enjoyed for supper and the carcass is picked clean of cooked meat, the bones and trimmings have another very important use!

-I place them in a slow cooker and turn that waste into the most delicious, healthy broth you ever tasted.
+Place them in a slow cooker and make the most delicious, healthy broth you ever tasted.

-Now that I have an Instant Pot, I can make Instant Pot Broth with true push-button convenience!
+I can make Instant Pot Broth even faster & with true push-button convenience!
 It really doesn’t get any easier than that, folks.

 Whichever method you use, making broth is incredibly easy.